 Bedrooms and Bathrooms

 The basement is a great place for a bedroom as long as the windows are large enough to use as a fire escape.
-This stipulation is written in the building code in most Canadian cities and is simply a good common sense safety guideline to adhere to.
-The natural light that a decently-sized window will provide is also bound to be appreciated, especially down on the basement level.
+This a mandatory condition of the fire code in most Canadian municipalities (and good common sense), and whoever takes that room will appreciate the natural light.

-Bathrooms are almost a must in the basement, although you may need to have some plumbing cleverly installed.
-There are special toilets available that will pump the water up to the sewage drainpipe if necessary, although many newer homes have already been fitted with a plumbing system including a backwater valve in the basement.
+As for bathrooms, they’re almost a must in the basement, although you may need to have some plumbing cleverly installed.
+You can find special toilets that pump the water up to the sewage drainpipe, although many newer homes have already been fitted with a plumbing system including a backwater valve in the basement.
 This setup makes bathroom installation a breeze downstairs and will also cut down on the overall cost of the renovation.

 Put in a shower if your family will make use of it, but a two-piece sink and toilet powder room may be sufficient depending on the frequency and nature of use of the basement.